Rich Chocolate Buttercream

 • Semi-Sweet Or Milk Chocolate: Forms the rich base of the frosting, giving it a deep, chocolatey flavor.
 You can choose between semi-sweet for a bolder taste or milk chocolate for a creamier finish.
 Use chocolate bars or melting wafers; chocolate chips are not recommended.

-• Unsalted Butter: Softened butter adds smoothness and richness to the buttercream, creating a silky texture while balancing the sweetness of the sugar and chocolate.
+• Unsalted Butter: Softened butter adds smoothness and richness to the buttercream.

 • Confectioners’ Sugar: This finely powdered sugar dissolves easily into the frosting, giving it a smooth, creamy consistency while providing just the right amount of sweetness.

-• Unsweetened Cocoa Powder: The cocoa powder deepens the chocolate flavor without adding extra sweetness, balancing the richness of the melted chocolate.
+• Unsweetened Cocoa Powder: Deepens the chocolate flavor without adding extra sweetness.

-• Light Corn Syrup: This helps create a glossy, smooth buttercream, providing stability while also adding a subtle sweetness.
+• Light Corn Syrup: Helps create a glossy, smooth buttercream.

 • Jump to the printable recipe for precise measurements